timescale/outflux/README.md

 $ ./outflux schema-transfer --help
 ```

 Usage of the is `outflux schema-transfer database [measure1 measure2 ...] [flags]`.
 Where database is the name of the InfluxDB database you wish to export. `[measure1 ...] ` are optional and if specified will export only those measurements from the selected database.
+Additionally you can specify the retention policy as `retention_policy.measure` or `"retention-policy"."measure name"` if some of the identifiers contain a space or dash.
+⚠️ *The resulting target table will be named `"retention_policy.measure"` in TimescaleDB*

 For example `outflux schema-transfer benchmark cpu mem` will discover the schema for the `cpu` and `mem` measurements from the `benchmark` database.